The curious case(s) of the Microsoft product naming department

 "DAC, part too much"

 In SQL Server 2008 R2 (in combination with Visual Studio 2010), they introduced a new development concept called a DAC.
 Does DAC sound familiar?
 It should; I just talked about it a few paragraphs ago.
 But that was a different DAC.
 Yes, you heard me right.
 THIS type of DAC (which stands for Data-Tier Application) allows you to package scripts and database changes together to ease deployment of complex database changes.
-You can read more about the DAC (and its associated DACPAC – a DAC package, of course) at MSDN.
+You can read more about the DAC (and its associated DACPAC – a DAC package, of course) here.
 I complained about this quite loudly during the R2 beta, but it fell on deaf ears.
 Even Brent Ozar makes fun of the fact that DTA was already taken – not that that would have been a better acronym, obviously.

 "Please help us name a server-less SQL Server"